 - Add a little olive oil to the pan and sweat the onions for a minute or two until soft.
 Add the garlic, carrot, celery and capsicum and fry over medium heat for a few minutes.

-- Stir in the tomato paste, thyme and paprika, then add the tinned tomatoes, stock or water, sugar, peas and sausages.
+- Stir in the tomato paste, thyme and paprika, then add the tinned tomatoes, stock or water, peas and sausages.
 Let simmer for 15 minutes or until thickened slightly and the vegetables are cooked through.